kkmhogen/KBeaconProDemo_Ios/README.md

             return
         }

-        if let infRsp = obj as?
-ReadSensorInfoRsp
+        if let infRsp = obj
         {
             if (infRsp.unreadRecordNumber == 0)
             {